Montgomery Riverfront brawl: Aftermath and investigation

 13 individuals involved in the brawl—including the co-captain who was hit by a police taser—were detained, questioned, and subsequently released.
 Montgomery Police Chief Darryl J. Albert confirmed arrest warrants for three men involved in the incident.

 Arrest warrants were then expanded to another woman and a man hitting people with a chair.
 All five surrendered at the police station the following week.

 The investigation was intensified due to the racial implications surrounding the fight.
 While the altercation mainly occurred along racial lines, preliminary investigations did not find sufficient evidence for hate crime charges.
 However, the incident has revived discussions around Montgomery's history, especially given the city's pivotal role in the slave trade in the United States and the Montgomery bus boycott during the civil rights movement.

 Public reaction and media coverage

 The video of the brawl quickly went viral, drawing international attention and sparking discussions on race relations in Montgomery.

 Mayor Steven Reed condemned the brawl, describing the instigators as "reckless individuals" and commending the swift response of the police department and community members.

-Writing for the Montgomery Advertiser, journalist Shannon Heupel detailed positive reactions to the co-captain.
-A 16-year-old Black male wearing a blue "crew" shirt, identified publicly as "Aaren", was nicknamed "Black Aquaman" or "Aquamane" after he dove off Harriott II to defend the co-captain.
+Writing for the Montgomery Advertiser, journalist Shannon Heupel detailed positive reactions to the captain.
+A 16-year-old Black male wearing a blue "crew" shirt, identified publicly as "Aaren", was nicknamed "Michael B. Phelps", "Black Aquaman" or "Aquamane" after he dove off Harriott II to defend the captain.
 His actions were also praised.

 The brawl was recounted in the song "Montgomery Brawl" by Gmac Cash.